gatecheckdev/gatecheck/README.md

 ### Asset

 This is a wrapper around the output scan report that comes from a scanning tool like Grype or Semgrep (An Entity).
-Gate Check will bundle all assets and verify the integrity of the files using RSA signing.
+Gatecheck will bundle all assets and verify the integrity of the files using RSA signing.
 (Feature pending)